A noteworthy romantic comedy, Changes Are manages to show a plenty of heart and soul despite the utterly silly premise.

 Apparently quite a cult movie in the stateside, Strange Brew – Based on a Canadian TV show – evolves much too little from its origins, and ends up feeling like a patchy collection of 1970’s TV sketches, shot on film.

-The suspense and action kick in during the last 20 minutes of the movie – and before that The Octagon only has to offer an endless parade of bad dialogue and disconnected events.
+The real suspense and action kick in during only the last 20 minutes of the movie – but before that the only thing Chuck Norris’ The Octagon has to offer an endless parade of bad dialogue and disconnected events.

-Definitely one of Chuck Norris’ strongest vehicles, Lone Wolf McQuade is an unapologetic, rough spagetti westerny action pack that often goes over the top in a very entertaining way!
+Definitely one of Chuck Norris’ strongest vehicles, Lone Wolf McQuade is an unapologetic, rough spagetti westerny action pack that often goes over the top, but always in a very entertaining way.

-Real Men becomes easier to digest and a little more coherent once you realise that all the events in it are sketch-like, very far fetched from the reality and done with tongue-in-cheek.
+Real Men becomes somewhat easier to digest and a little more coherent once you realise that all the events in it are sketch-like, very far fetched from the reality and done very much with tongue-in-cheek.